DeveloPassion/knowii-voice-ai-docs/docs/user-guide/basic-usage.md

 Different models offer different trade-offs:

+- **Parakeet models**: Fast and accurate with automatic language detection (25 European languages)
+- **Whisper models (multi-language)**: Support 99 languages, available in various sizes from Tiny to Large V3
+- **Whisper models (English-only)**: Optimized specifically for English transcription, cannot transcribe other languages
 - **Small models**: Faster, use less memory, slightly less accurate
-- **Large models**: Slower, use more memory, more accurate (but require more a powerful computer)
+- **Large models**: Slower, use more memory, more accurate (but require a more powerful computer)

-- **Specialized models**: Optimized for specific use cases or languages
+For a complete list of available models with sizes and specifications, see the [FAQ](../faq#what-models-are-available)

 ### Model Memory Management